Roof Installation Guide

 Close up corner of roof

-Those based in London can expect to pay more for labour costs than those based in the North or other parts of the UK.
+Those based in London can expect to pay more for labour costs than those based in the north or other parts of the UK.

 How to Replace a Roof

-Having a roof replaced is a very extensive job.
-It’s not really a job that can be completed as a single DIY job since it is such a big job.
+Having a roof replaced is an extensive job.
 It’s best to hire professionals for this type of work to ensure everything is done safely and correctly.
-Below is an overview of what you can expect to happen during a new roof installation:

 Removing the Old Roof